-d) Award for the Most Distinguished Student Work in Digital Preservation student that, in the eyes of the judges, has produced an essay, course work, project report or dissertation that has had (or will have) the greatest contribution in securing our digital legacy.
+The Award for the Most Distinguished Student Work in Digital Preservation celebrates impressive work by any student which lowers the barriers to digital preservation.
+It is presented to the student that, in the eyes of the Judges, has produced an essay, course work, project report or dissertation that that is recognized as having an impact in securing a sustainable future for our digital assets.
 Note that doctoral level studies which demonstrate original research should normally be submitted to the research and innovation category.